 Verbal Behavior Therapy

-An ABA based approach for teaching your child to functionally communicate.
+An ABA based approach for teaching language and communication.

 Verbal Behavior Therapy (VBT) is a method of teaching communication and language based on the principles of Applied Behavior Analysis.
 VBT focuses on the idea that the concept of a word develops through learned functions not form.
 In VBT, language is comprised of four main verbal operants:

 Tacts Labeling stimuli within environment

 Intraverbal: answering questions/ having conversations)

 Many children engage in problem behaviors like tantrums as a means of communication.
 By focusing on function and not form, we are able to identify mitigation strategies and replacement behaviors to promote the development of a more appropriate communication repertoire and decrease problem behaviors.
 To teach a child the "meaning" of a word, we present learning opportunities that demonstrate "why" and "how" we use it.